 New Zealand is blessed with renewable energy sources from geothermal-power, hydro-power, and a burgeoning wind and solar power industry.
 Not that this is something only the Prime Minister has done in her short term, but it illustrates the environmental sensitivity of the country.

 Prime Minister Adern is not universally applauded by fellow New Zealanders.
-Contrary to Adern’s press coverage in the U.S., many New Zealand farmers seem quite upset with Adern.
+Contrary to Adern’s press coverage in the U.S., some New Zealand farmers seem quite upset with Adern.
 We had the happy opportunity to spend a day and night with a farming family in New Zealand.